WiccaCrow/webserver/README.md

 Examples: root: "/Users/user/"

-Description: Contains path to the served directory
+Description: Contains path to the served directory.

-Explanation: if location's path is /about and it has root /example then request /about/index.html would be processed as /example/about/index.html
+Explanation: if location's path is /about and it has root /example then request /about/index.html would be processed as /example/about/index.html .
 ```

 `If location name ends with / then it'll be added to the path in the root directory.` <br>